 b.
 Minor U.S. citizen accompanied by non-citizen family member(s):

 (1) If a family group of lawful permanent resident (LPR) aliens with a U.S. citizen minor child applies for repatriation, the alien parents may sign the Form DS-3072 on behalf of the U.S. citizen minor child.
-Each adult must complete his/her own Form DS-3072.
+Each adult must complete their own Form DS-3072.
 The consular officer should note in the Part 3 space provided the association of the U.S. citizen minor loan recipient to each non-U.S. citizen beneficiary;

 (2) In such a circumstance, the U.S. citizen child’s name may be entered in the CLASS system as a collection technique to facilitate payment of the debt by the adults.
 This is not a basis for passport denial for the minor.
 See 8 FAM 501.5-5;